RodrigoPAml/DesignPatterns/README.md

 # Design Patterns

-Repository for studies of design patterns implemented by myself in C#
+Repository for studies of design patterns implemented by myself in C#.

+Design patterns in programming are general, reusable solutions to common problems that arise in software design.

 ## Creational
 Creational design patterns in C# are a set of design patterns that deal with object creation mechanisms, trying to create objects in a manner suitable for the situation.